lekhrajdinkar/solution-engineer/01_aws/04_network/01_ELB.md

 ## 1. Proxy server with additional feature
 - sits b/w client and backend-server. **hides** the backend server's IP address.
-- **rewrites** the destination IP address before forwarding it to the target.

 - **forwards** client requests to the appropriate backend server based on configured rules in `balanced distribution way`.
   - Content-Based Routing (url, queryparam,etc)
 - **gateway** : offers a synchronous decoupling of applications